pandas-dev/pandas/doc/source/io.rst

   dfjo.to_json(orient="values")
   # Not available for Series

-**Split oriented** serialises to a JSON object containing separate entries for values, index and columns.
+**Split oriented** serializes to a JSON object containing separate entries for values, index and columns.
 Name is also included for ``Series``:

 .. ipython:: python